 Section 1.
-The officers of the Commandery-in-Ohlef shall consist of a Commander-In-Chief, Senior Vice Commander-in-Chief, Junior Vice Commander-in-Chief, Chief-of-Staff, three members of the Council-in-Ohief.
-National Patriotic Instructor, National Chaplain, National Secretary, National Treasurer (or National Secretary - Treasurer) and National Counselor designate.
+The officers of the Commandery-in-Ohlef shall consist of a Commander-In-Chief, Senior Vice Commander-in-Chief, Junior Vice Commander-in-Chief, Chief-of-Staff, three members of the Council-in-Chief.
+National Patriotic Instructor, National Chaplain, National Secretary, National Treasurer (or National Secretary - Treasurer) and National Counselor necesary, for such services as he may may be prescribed by the Constitution organ of the Order.
+He shall receive as designate.